What’s next for interest rates in Ireland?

 Home > Banking > What’s next for interest rates in Ireland?

-Then, in June 2024, the ECB cut the deposit rate for the first time in almost five years, to 3.75%.
+In June 2024, the European Central Bank (ECB) cut its benchmark deposit rate for the first time in almost five years, to 3.75%.
 Another rate cut followed in September, leaving the main deposit rate at 3.50%.
+In October, the ECB announced a cut to 3.25%, and then a further reduction to 3.15% in December.

 Read on to discover if and when interest rates are likely to increase or decrease again, and what this could mean for savings accounts.